devodo/DivertR/docs/quickstart/redirects.md

-﻿# Redirect
+---
+layout: default
+title: Redirects
+nav_order: 1
+parent: Quickstart
+---

+# Redirects

-Redirects are the main DivertR entities used to create and configure proxies.
+The `Redirect` is the main DivertR entity used to create and configure proxies.
 `Redirect` instances are instantiated from the generic `Redirect<TTarget>` class:

 ```csharp
 IRedirect<IFoo> fooRedirect = new Redirect<IFoo>();
 ```

-# Proxy
+# Creating Proxies

 A `Redirect` creates proxy objects of its generic `TTarget` type.
 E.g. an `IRedirect<IFoo>` like the one instantiated above creates `IFoo` proxies: